23 Jul How to Secure a Sports Sponsorship: Advice for Athletes & Sports Teams

 Categories of sports sponsorship can include the following:

 - Main sponsor

 - Technical partner

 Of course the title or main sponsors might have the most reach in numbers, it’s also the most expensive.
 A major sports team like Real Madrid can expect to receive over $100 million dollars a year from their main sponsor (Adidas).
 For a lot of companies, it makes more sense to go smaller and to target a specific niche area.
 For example an official partner is usually a partner in a specific niche or industry.
 An example could be Visa being the financial official partner of a sports team.

 Many sponsorships give players and teams money or pay for a portion of your travel, training, and operational costs.
 Start thinking about the type of sports team sponsorship you want right now!
 Are you looking for free or discounted clothes, shoes, and gear or do you want someone to cover entry fees or transportation?
 This will help you narrow down the sponsors you want to approach.
 Remember, sponsors like athletes and teams that can promote their business in return.
 Make sure you’re actively promoting yourself or your team before looking for sponsors.

 How to Find a Sponsor for Your Sports Team or as an Athlete

 A sponsorship is generally a good thing for both sides.
 Let’s get started here and figure out how you can find a sponsor.

-In order to get a sports sponsorship, you’ll need to talk to the company.
+In order to get a good sponsorship for your sports team, you’ll need to talk to the company.
 And reaching out to their general customer service division is a great place to start.
 But you’ll still have to dig a little deeper.
 Check their website for information.
 Look for contact information for their sponsorship marketing and PR departments.